Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 The following mods are fully integrated:

 - All [SpaceCore][mod:spacecore] custom skills are fully supported by the skill reset systems, including but not limited to: [Luck Skill][mod:luck], [Cooking Skill][mod:cooking], [Magic][mod:magic], [Love Of Cooking][mod:loc], [Binning Skill][mod:binning] and [Socializing Skill][mod:socializing].
 However, **only skills which explicitly provide prestiged professions will be supported by the Prestige system**.
 An [API](../../ModApi.cs) is provided for mod authors to register their custom skills for prestige.
-Authors are responsible for providing the prestige perks and functionality of their own professions,as well as corresponding prestige icons and descriptions.
+Authors are responsible for providing the prestige perks and functionality of their own professions, as well as corresponding prestige icons and descriptions.
 - [Automate][mod:automate] machines will apply Artisan, Ecologist and Gemologist perks to all appropriate machines which meet the ownership requirements (if that setting is enabled).
 In the case of machines that are not crafted, such as the Farm Cave Mushroom Boxes and terrain features like Berry Bushes and Fruit Trees, only the session host's professions will apply.
 In cases which consider the professions of the user, and not of the owner, then the owner of the closest chest in the automation group is used.
 - [Producer Framework Mod][mod:pfm] and [PFMAutomate][mod:pfm-automate] respect the same rules as above, but not all machines are compatible by default.
 Machines from the following PPJA packs and addons are compatible out-of-the-box:
 	- [Artisan Valley][mod:artisan-valley]